majikthise911/Custom_Cryptocurrency_Wallet/README.md

 #### Step 3: Inspect the Transaction

-Now it's time to put it all together and test the Fintech Finder application with your newly integrated Ethereum wallet.
-You will send a test transaction by using the application’s web interface, and then look up the resulting transaction in Ganache.
-To do so, complete the following steps:

 1. From your terminal, navigate to the project folder that contains your `.env` file and the `fintech_finder.py` and `crypto_wallet.py` files.
 Be sure to activate your Conda `dev` environment if it is not already active.